NHS Education for Scotland Logo

 F1 ARCP Requirements (what you need to provide)

-Core Learning (mandatory minimum 30 hours)
+Core Learning

-ILS/ALS does not count for either core or non-core learning.
+ILS/ ALS does not count for either core or non-core learning.

-For further information for contacts and teaching please see Foundation Teaching (F1 and F2)
+Please see Foundation Teaching (F1 and F2)

 e-learning

-• The NES Foundation School Trainee Teaching Repository is one of many resources you can use during your foundation training, for further information please access here.
+The NES Foundation School Trainee Teaching Repository is one of many resources you can use during your foundation training, for further information please access here.

-It is important you attend the Delivered Educational Programme preferentially and use the modules to ‘top up’ or to explore your interests.
+It is important you attend the Delivered Education Programme preferentially and use the modules to ‘top up’ or to explore your interests.
 We would prefer you to be taught in the workplace during working hours rather than do this in your own time.

 If you perceive you will have difficulties in meeting the minimum of 60 hours, please raise this with your Foundation Programme Director immediately.